mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Generate wheel file

-After installing python 3.8, run the following commands from the PowerShell terminal in you vscode.
+After installing python 3.8, run the following commands from the PowerShell terminal in your VS Code.

 ``` bash
     cd .\python\transparency-engine\
     poetry build
 ```

-## Connect to Ubuntu WSL with VSCode
+## Connect to Ubuntu WSL with VS Code

 >1.
-Launch VSCode.
+Launch VS Code.
 >2.
 Select **View > Terminal**.
-A new terminal window should open along the bottom of the VSCode window.
+A new terminal window should open along the bottom of the VS Code window.
 >3.
 In this terminal window use the **Launch Profile** dropdown to open the **Ubuntu 22.04 (WSL)** terminal. ![image](images%2Fvscode_terminal_windows.png)
 >4.
 A bash prompt should open in the format `{username}@{machine_name}:/mnt/c/Users/{username}$`
 >